tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

   pPrintString err
 ```

-So we print `<Stage> Error:`, and then the nice pretty printed error.
+This uses `pPrintString` from the `pretty-simple` library
+to print out the error in a nice way.

-With this in hand, we can create our stage abstraction:
+With this error type in hand, we can create our stage abstraction:

 ```haskell
 data Stage i o = Stage